rrromchIk/WebTesting/README.md

 (it is considered that the student answered the question correctly if his answer coincides exactly with the correct answers).
 ```
+---
 # Database

 ```
 - You can create on your local machine by running sql/db_create.sql script
 - In order to configure db, you should change src/main/webapp/META-INF/context.xml

-- Here you can see db schema:
 ```
----
+` Here you can see db schema:`

  ![image](https://user-images.githubusercontent.com/90086332/215562680-89894f8b-b79e-4158-b9af-50a5ddfaf8ea.png)